 Explore sets, numeration systems, relations, functions, number theory, fractions, decimals, ratio, proportion and percent using a variety of problem-solving strategies.
 Prerequisite: MAT 050 (Grade of C or better) or placement by exam.

 Mathematics for

 Elementary Teachers II • 3 credits

 An introduction to algebra, probability and statistics, and geometry using a variety of problem-solving strategies.

-Prerequisite: MAT 109 or placement by exam.
+Prerequisite: MAT 109 (Grade of C or better) or placement by exam.